48 Hours In

 There are a bunch of churches to check out as well as bars, restaurants, coffeeshops, and more.

-While wandering the museum on the corner of Ave Central and Calle 10 Este, which offered free entrance to visitors, I ran into a dance performance.
+While visiting the museum on the corner of Ave Central and Calle 10 Este, which offered free entrance to visitors, I ran into a dance performance.
 I really loved the unique outfits as well as the relaxed vibe of the choreography.

 An interesting little piece of trivia about this neighborhood is the fact that the Cinta Costera, one of Panama’s main highways, circles around the Casco Viejo as a viaduct.
 If you’re headed from the center of town to the Causeway, you’ll probably take this road, which offers another great view of the impressive skyline.

-This is the center of downtown.
+This is the heart of downtown.
 I stayed here at the Hard Rock Hotel, where the views could not be beat!
 There isn’t as much to do necessarily here, but the Cinta Costera does extend all the way here and is a nice little waterfront walk.